jrdngr/cargo-sideload/README.md

 If you find yourself in a situation where you want to force a new download, you can use the `--force` option.
 This will delete the existing file and download a new copy.

-`cargo-sideload` uses the `pretty_env_logger` crate to print debug info.
-Use `RUST_LOG=debug cargo sideload fetch` to see the details of the HTTP request and response for your file downloads.
-You will also see logs from Cargo and any other dependencies based on the value of `RUST_LOG`.
-See the [env_logger](https://docs.rs/env_logger/0.8.2/env_logger/) documentation for more details.

 If you try to run a normal Cargo command with a corrupt or otherwise invalid crate, you'll get an error message something like the one below.
-If that happens, you most likely need to troubleshoot your download endpoint or your headers.
-Enabling logs and using the `--force` option can make this much easier.
+If that happens, you most likely need to troubleshoot the download endpoint in your registry index or the headers in your request.
+Enabling logs and using the `--force` option can make this troubleshooting process much easier.

 ```
 error: failed to download `my_lib v0.1.0 (registry `https://github.com/picklenerd/test_registry`)`